ezEngine/docs/docs/projects/tags.md

 You can use this to make objects invisible in certain views and only render them in certain other views.

-This mechanism is also used to decide which objects cast [shadows (TODO)](../graphics/lighting/lighting-overview.md).
+This mechanism is also used to decide which objects cast [shadows](../graphics/lighting/lighting-overview.md).
 Only objects with the *CastShadow* tag will be included in the shadow map generation.

 **Note:** The editor uses its own render view, for which you currently cannot edit the include and exclude tags.
 You have to launch [Play-the-Game mode](../editor/run-scene.md) for the engine to render the scene using your custom camera setup, to see the final result.
 You can, however, select a camera object and look at its preview window, to see the effect of the tag setup.